 Whether you're looking for a low-budget break or just fancy going back to basics, wild camping won't disappoint.
 In a digital-heavy world where we're rarely off our phones, some quality time in the great outdoors is a great healer for the mind, body and soul!

 But if you've not been wild camping before, knowing where's best to head can be tricky.
 So we've compiled a list of our favourite European countries to pitch a tent, light a fire and enjoy the peace of the great outdoors!

-1. The Nordic countries: Finland, Sweden, Norway, Iceland
+1. The Nordic and Scandinavian countries: Finland, Sweden, Norway, Iceland

 Packed with natural beauty, these countries welcome wild campers.
 Access to nature is guaranteed by the famous "right of all men", or - for the Scrabble fans - Allemansrätten in Swedish.